DevSecOpsSamples/gke-workload-identity/README.md

 If you use the Terraform, you can create all resources Terraform at a time.
 Please refer to the [src/terraform/README.md](src/terraform/README.md) page.

+## Troubleshooting

+- GCS bucket permission error

+    Create a key using `gcloud iam service-accounts keys create` command and set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable on you deksop.
+For details refer to the [README-test.md](README-test.md).

+    If working fine with credential file, check node option with [README-standard-cluster.md](README-standard-cluster.md) file.

 ## Cleanup

 ```bash